 The Volunteer position is a critical element of the functioning of the Library and is intended to be a rewarding experience for both the volunteer and the Library.
-Volunteers must be 18 or older (with few exceptions) and fill out our screening application.
-As of Aug.
-26, 2015, all applications must be submitted online.
+Volunteers must be 18 or older (with few exceptions).

 Thank you for your interest in volunteering at the Huntsville Public Library.
 Volunteers are used on an "as-needed" basis.